danielmoreira/sciint/README.md

 # Content Segmentation

 This module segments  compound figure into panels (region of interest).
 For this task, we used the implementation of Satoshi Tsutsui, and David Crandall [1].
-Their code, model and its weights can be found in this [link](https://github.com/apple2373/figure-separator).
+Their code, model and weights can be found in this [link](https://github.com/apple2373/figure-separator).

 # Evaluation